AdobeDocs/adobeio-events/sdk/getting-started.md

 # Getting Started with the Adobe I/O Events SDK

-The Adobe I/O Events SDK is an open-source SDK for the use of third party customers.
+The Adobe I/O Events SDK is an open-source SDK for interacting with Events.
 I/O Events provide a powerful way to integrate your applications with Adobe services and solutions.
 Events are triggered by an Event Provider, like Adobe Creative Cloud Assets, whenever a certain real-world action occurs, such as creating a new asset.

-The guide contains the following sections:
+This guide contains the following information:
 * [Installation](#installation)
 * [Usage](#usage)
 * [Classes](#classes)